-While face-to-face classes were restricted due to the COVID pandemic, instructors experimented with a variety of class formats.
-The basis of this was the accumulation of class formats different from the conventional lecture style, in which students listen passively, that instructors had started to gather before the pandemic began.
+At the same time, instructors have started experimenting with a variety of class formats different from the conventional lecture style in which students listen passively.
 These formats engage students directly in what is known as "active learning."
-Students are encouraged to take the initiative for their own learning in the numerous different approaches being rolled out across the university's various colleges and graduate schools, including service learning, cooperative learning, problem-based learning, and project-based learning.
+Students are encouraged to take the initiative for their own learning in the numerous different approaches being rolled out across the university's various colleges and graduate schools, including service learning, cooperative learning, problem-based learning, and projectbased learning.

 The specialized seminar classes offered in the university's undergraduate colleges have always followed the principle of "students as scholars" and "students as producers."
 These seminars enable students to play a role in genuine research activities, as well as taking the initiative and advancing their learning to a deeper level.
-Universities overseas have also been promoting a shift from the "teaching and learning paradigm" to the paradigms of "creation" and "discovery" by engaging students in real-life research projects supported by numerous experts, getting them involved in the actual production of films, and other forms of genuine research and exploration.
+Universities overseas have also been promoting a shift from the "teaching and learning paradigm" to the paradigms of "creation" and "discovery" by engaging students in real-life research projects, the production of actual films, and other forms of genuine research and exploration supported by numerous experts.
 Here again Ritsumeikan University holds its own on the world stage, having pursued initiatives in student engagement for many years.
 In recent years, this approach has become known internationally as the "students as partners" model.
-This model, just like the abovementioned model of engaging students in the qualitative enhancement of learning and teaching, is set to become the cornerstone of a new type of relationship between students and faculty/staff in the future.
+This model, just like the abovementioned model of engaging students in the qualitative enhancement of learning and teaching, is set to become the cornerstone of a new type of relationship between students and faculty/ staff in the future.

 Guided by our founding spirit of "freedom and innovation" and educational philosophy of "peace and democracy," the students, faculty and staff of Ritsumeikan University have tackled challenges, pursued discussions, and collaboratively developed a variety of progressive and democratic initiatives rivaling those of other universities the world over.
-Our task into the future is to continue relentlessly to tackle new challenges as we learn and research here at Ritsumeikan University.
+Our task into the future is to continue relentlessly to tackle new challenges as we learn, research, and work here at Ritsumeikan University.

-This chapter closes with the tagline that clearly expresses the R2030 Challenge Design philosophy as well as the expectation that each and every one of you will seek to be at the forefront of this task.
+This chapter closes with the following words, which express the expectation that each and every one of you will seek to be at the forefront of this task.